 If you have trouble with a crimp, the Crimping Tool has a rachet release lever that will release the jaws.
 See the picture on the right.

-Visit our Ashlok Product Page (by clicking here) to find everything you need to create reliable servo connections.
+Visit our TBOLT Connector Product Page (by clicking here) to find everything you need to create reliable servo connections.

-Thunderbolt R/C is the official distributor of Ashlok Connectors in Canada.
+Thunderbolt R/C manufacturer of TBOLT Connectors.
 If you have any questions please see the links below or please email us here.